Florida Best Places to Retire - A Guide

 Economy and Home Prices

 Marginal Income Tax Rates.
 Florida is one of the few states with no income tax, which automatically makes it a tax bargain.
+Obviously Social Security and other retirement income is not taxed.

 Sales Tax: Sales tax is 6%, one of the higher rates compared to other states.